Meet2909/IPL_Score_Predictor/README.md

 ## Future Improvements

-* Deploy the Streamlit app to a public-facing service (e.g., Streamlit Community Cloud).
 * Add more advanced plots, such as player-specific contributions.
 * Retrain the model with data from newer IPL seasons (2023+).